scaleoutsean/awesome-solidfire/README.md

 Q: Is Element Demo VM a simulator?

 A: No. It's a fully functional single-node SolidFire cluster.
 Due to the fact that it's a VM that runs on modest hardware resources, it has some limitations (no encryption, etc) which are documented at the download page.
 It is not supported for production.

+Q: I can't find SolidFire Demo VM 12.7, why?

+A: It's unlikely it will be released.
+It seems 12.5 is the last release.

 Q: Does Element Demo VM work on Virtualbox?